 The University will monitor progress against the strategic objectives set out in this plan as part of its annual reporting cycle of organisational performance.
-The eight targets are considered and reported to the Executive and key committees and stakeholders.
+The eight targets will be included as part of our Disparity Index, one of the University's eight Key Performance Indicators (KPIs), which is a basket indicator used to monitor disparities of student outcomes across characteristics including ethnicity, IMD, age, gender and reported disability at institution, faculty, department and programme level.
+This is reported three times a year to the University's Board of Governors and Executive as part of a Balanced Scorecard of organisational performance.
 Reporting will determine the extent of delivery of strategic measures against the agreed timeframes, present measures of the impact of actions to determine level of success, and assess overall progress with meeting the targets and determine further action required.
-Additionally, we reviewing data relating to our assessment of performance annually on receipt of latest OfS data and present findings to Academic Board so as to flag areas where progress is being made and address any areas where disparities may be at risk of developing in future.
-This also provides an additional evidence base against which we will assess the impact of specific interventions.
+Additionally, we have committed to reviewing data relating to our assessment of performance annually on receipt of latest OfS data and presenting findings to Academic Board so as to flag areas where progress is being made and address any areas where disparities may be at risk of developing in future.
+This will also provide an additional evidence base against which we will assess the impact of specific interventions.

-As part of our annual quality enhancement processes, demographic information is cascaded down to programme and department-level.
+As part of our annual quality enhancement processes, demographic information underpinning our organisational Diversity Index KPI is cascaded down to programme and department-level.
 Here we place significant emphasis on tackling disparities at their root cause and addressing underperformance across our academic portfolio as every department is required to interrogate disparities in student outcomes across ethnicity, age, disability status, gender and IMD and formulate an action plan for tackling them.
 This is further supported through the setting of departmental-level targets to incentivise improved performance.
-From 2022/23 the data provided by the Office for Students as part of their assessment against institutional compliance with B3 conditions of registration, and that provided to support the Teaching Excellence Framework exercise planned for 2022/23 will be used to inform this process will be further aligned so as to directly link to our eight new targets set out in this plan.
+From 2020-21, the data used to inform this process will be further aligned so as to directly link to our eight new targets set out in this plan.

-The University's Learning & Teaching Committee oversees and operationalises our Strategy and plans relating to the student learning experience and sets annual objectives and reviews strategic measures in order to ensure we meet the targets set out in this plan.
-Faculty Learning and Teaching Committees and a number of sub-committees report to this committee and play a more detailed and hands-on role in developing and overseeing activities related to our objectives.
+The University's Learning & Teaching Committee oversees and operationalises our Strategy and plans relating to the student learning experience and will set annual objectives and review strategic measures in order to ensure we meet the targets set out in this plan.
+Faculty Learning and Teaching Committees and four sub-committees, including a newly formed Wellbeing and Inclusivity Sub-committee report to this committee and play a more detailed and hands-on role in developing and overseeing activities related to our objectives.